 Guidelines for applying for an on-street patio

-Submission deadline: April 1 of each year at 4:30 pm.
+Submission deadline: April 1st at 4:30 pm.
 After the deadline, applications will continue to be accepted on a first come first serve basis.

 - Step 1 - Select a preferred location, based on criteria.